StephenHuang17253/farkle-kcd2/README.md

 - From here, you can stop your turn and bank your points, then it will be the other player's turn to roll...

 - OR you can reroll the dice you haven't selected in the hopes of getting a better roll and thus scoring more points.

+- This is where the fun of the game comes from, balancing risk vs reward to maximise points per turn, with the risk of throwing away all the points you earned that turn if you get too greedy.

 - However, if none of the dice score in a roll, the player has 'farkled' and all points for that round/turn are lost.